 B.C. independent schools had operated without support from the provincial government since the 1870's, but in spite of this had steadily grown in number, especially in the post World War II period.
 Even official legal recognition was lacking for the education services they performed to the benefit of society.

 Their determined attempts did score some success, in gaining access to free textbooks, some limited school health services, and school property tax exemption.
-Helpful as these achievements were, however, they did not bring the kind of relief that was required for long term needs, perhaps even survival.
+Helpful as these concessions were, however, they did not bring the kind of relief that was required for long term needs, perhaps even for survival.

 The first exploratory meeting of independent schools representatives of British Columbia took place on October 17, 1964 at the invitation of Mr. E. R. Larsen, headmaster of Shawnigan Lake School, who was also chairman of the Independent Schools Association.